 top of page

-Mille-fueilles have been though to have originated in France with the famed gateaux dre mille-feuille or 1000 layered cake.
-It has traditionally been used as a term associated with desserts.
-Here is is used to represent a beautiful vegetable salad of beets in different colors layered with a delicious cheese filling.
+Mille-fueilles are thought to have originated in France with the famed gateaux dre mille-feuille, or 1000-layered cake.
+They have traditionally been associated with desserts.
+Here, they represent a beautiful vegetable salad of beets in different colours layered with a delicious cheese filling.

-The first time I made this salad, I was amazed by the wonderful flavors.
-This salad is a spectacular show piece on the table, most folks love the showy presentation.
-The earthy sweet beets are balanced beautifully with the creamy cheese filling and scented with the nutty hazelnut oil.
-The mix of baby greens add a contrast of color, crunchiness and green flavors to the salad.
+The first time I made this salad, I was amazed by its wonderful flavours.
+This salad is a spectacular showpiece on the table; most folks love the showy presentation.
+The earthy, sweet beets are balanced beautifully with the creamy cheese filling and scented with nutty hazelnut oil.
+The mix of baby greens adds a contrast of colour, crunchiness, and green flavours to the salad.
 This is a salad I could keep enjoying, but I make it for only those special occasions when I have a formal dinner.

-This is one of those cookbooks that hides in my library, and occasionally I spot it and cook from it.
-Every recipe is spectacular, the easy and healthy French cuisine that is designed to amaze you.
+This is one of those cookbooks that hides in my library; occasionally, I spot it and cook from it.
+Every recipe is spectacular, and the easy and healthy French cuisine is designed to amaze you.
 The recipes range from savory tarts to salads to desserts, each one is beautiful to present and delicious.

 For more recipes from this cookbook, click here.